MaxPleaner/tmsu-rubY/README.md

 tmsu_file.tag(a: 1, b: 2) # .tag can also be passed a hash
 tmsu_file.tags # => { foo: nil, bar: nil, a: 1, b: 2 }

-# if a tag has a value, it needs to be specified in #untag
-# this is only needed for TmsuRuby.file
-# The model passes the value automatically.
-tmsu_file.untag("a=1")
 ```

 It's also possible to use `TmsuRuby` to work on multiple files instead of just one: